Theta-Limited/camera-calibration/README.md

    - Ensure the chessboard is clearly visible and occupies a significant portion of the frame in each image.

 5. **Avoid Covering the Black Squares**:
-   - Be carefull that you do not cover any of the black squares if holding the calibration pattern by hand.
+   - Be carefull that you do not cover any of the corners of the black squares if holding the calibration pattern by hand.
+Even covering one or two corners of black squares with your fingers can disrupt the calibration values!
    - The calibration script looks for the corners of the black squares on the calibration pattern.
 If any are obstructed the algorithm will produce poor results

 6. **Avoid Reflections and Shadows**: